rust-lang/book/src/ch14-02-publishing-to-crates-io.md

-The good news is that if the structure _isn’t_ convenient for others to use from another library, you don’t have to rearrange your internal organization: instead, you can re-export items to make a public structure that’s different from your private structure by using `pub use`. *Re-exporting* takes a public item in one location and makes it public in another location, as if it were defined in the other location instead.
+The good news is that if the structure _isn’t_ convenient for others to use from another library, you don’t have to rearrange your internal organization:
+Instead, you can re-export items to make a public structure that’s different from your private structure by using `pub use`. *Re-exporting* takes a public item in one location and makes it public in another location, as if it were defined in the other location instead.